Dicklesworthstone/kissinger_undergraduate_thesis/docs/kissinger_thesis.md

 A system has been defined as any body of propositions arranged according to a sequence of logical deductions, so that every proposition, after a certain one, is a logical consequence of some, or all, of the preceding propositions.
 This body of propositions that implies the rest, has been defined the code by Prof. Scheffer.[^sr-3]

 The necessity of the code results from the limitations of the human mind.
 A Being, such as God, whose knowledge is instantaneous, would have no recourse to a code.
 Yet the average person, who can not grasp the totality of the propositions contained in the system without deduction, requires a body of propositions from which such a deduction can be effected.
-Few classical sciences and no empirical science, have in fact been completely systematized, though all system knowledge presupposes a system, its extend usually indicated by the necessity which attends conclusions.
+Few classical sciences and no empirical science, have in fact been completely systematized, though all system knowledge presupposes a system, its extent usually indicated by the necessity which attends conclusions.

-Historically it had been assumed that all systems, such as Euclidian geometry, were based on a set of propositions, self-evidently true, the axioms, from which all other propositions, the theorems, followed deductively.
-Mathematicians have proved, in the meantime, however, that the Euclidian axioms can not be considered universally self-evident.
+Historically it had been assumed that all systems, such as Euclidean geometry, were based on a set of propositions, self-evidently true, the axioms, from which all other propositions, the theorems, followed deductively.
+Mathematicians have proved, in the meantime, however, that the Euclidean axioms can not be considered universally self-evident.
 It is possible, for example to conceive

 a world entirely enclosed within a large sphere, with the temperature decreasing point by point, reaching zero at the boundary.[^sr-4] In such a world, every inhabitant would conceive himself in a universe of infinite extent, for as he approached the boundary, the falling temperature would decrease his size, causing his steps to be smaller and smaller.
-The Geometry of such a world would contain many axioms, the self-evident of which would vary considerably from Euclid's.
-It can be proved f.e., that the shortest distance between two points in that case would be the arc of a circle, which cuts the bounding sphere orthogonally.[^sr-4] This is the basis of non-Euclidian mathematics.
+The Geometry of such a world would contain many axioms, the self-evidence of which would vary considerably from Euclid's.
+It can be proved f.e., that the shortest distance between two points in that case would be the arc of a circle, which cuts the bounding sphere orthogonally.[^sr-4] This is the basis of non-Euclidean mathematics.

 Moreover, from the point of view of modern logic, "self-evidence," can not be conceived as a predicate of a proposition, but as a diadic relation between the person making the statement and the proposition.[^sr-5] The Reality of the system does not result in the first instance from its foundation in empirically verifiable fact but from the philosophical assumptions of its postulates.